vnling/icu-diabetes-pred/README.md

 <!--te-->
 About the repository
 ============
 The code provided in this repository is part of the project work I completed for the class CDAD-UH 1044Q Human-Centered Data Science at NYU Abu Dhabi.
-The code is provided for reproducibility.
+The code is provided for reproducibility, and the writeup for the project can be found [here](https://github.com/vnling/icu-diabetes-pred/blob/main/hcds-a4-report.pdf).

 Background
 ----------